googleapis/google-cloud-python/CONTRIBUTING.rst

    # Create the indexes
    $ gcloud preview datastore create-indexes system_tests/data/index.yaml

-   # Restore your environment to its previous state.
-   $ unset CLOUDSDK_PYTHON_SITEPACKAGES

 - For datastore query tests, you'll need stored data in your dataset.
   To populate this data, run::